September 24, 1927–January 17, 2019

-Mary Jane Osborn, Ph.D., is professor of microbiology in the Department of Molecular, Microbial and Structural Biology at the University of Connecticut School of Medicine.
-Dr. Osborn has received numerous honors over her long career, including election to the National Academy of Sciences in 1978 in recognition of her research contributions to biochemistry.
-Her chief research interest is mechanisms of bacterial cell division.
+Mary Jane Osborn, Ph.D., was a professor of microbiology in the Department of Molecular, Microbial and Structural Biology at the University of Connecticut School of Medicine.
+Dr. Osborn received numerous honors over her long career, including election to the National Academy of Sciences in 1978 in recognition of her research contributions to biochemistry.
+Her chief research interest was mechanisms of bacterial cell division.

 Dr. Osborn received a bachelor’s degree in physiology from the University of California at Berkley in 1948 and earned her doctorate in biochemistry from the University of Washington in 1958.
 She completed a postdoctoral fellowship in microbiology at New York University College of Medicine in 1961 and was appointed assistant professor there in 1962.
 From 1963 until 1968, she was assistant and then associate professor at Albert Einstein College of Medicine.